vectordotdev/vector/docs/usage/configuration/sources/kafka.md

 ### Context

-By default, the `tcp` source will add context keys to your events via the `host_key` options.
+By default, the `kafka` source will add context keys to your events via the `host_key` options.